external-secrets/external-secrets/docs/provider-google-secrets-manager.md

             namespace: team-a
 ```

+*You need to give the Google service account the `roles/iam.serviceAccountTokenCreator` role so it can generate a service account token for you (not necessary in the Pod-based Workload Identity bellow)*

 #### Using Pod-based Workload Identity

 You can attach a Workload Identity directly to the ESO pod.
 ESO then has access to all the APIs defined in the attached service account policy.
 You attach the workload identity by (1) creating a service account with a attached workload identity (described above) and (2) using this particular service account in the pod's `serviceAccountName` field.